-Veterans who served in the Navy between the 1930's and 1970's were continuously exposed to asbestos.
-This substance was present everywhere aboard the Navy ships and working in an environment that contained high levels of asbestos posed severe health risks.
+Veterans who served in the Navy between the 1930s and 1970s were continuously exposed to asbestos.
+This substance was present everywhere aboard the Navy ships, and working in an environment that contained high levels of asbestos posed severe health risks.

 They can file a claim with the VA and recover money for their damages.
 Each request is carefully evaluated by looking into the claimant's evidence.
 Veterans must bring valid documents that ascertain their illness and correlate it with the military service period when the exposure occurred.
 If the claim is successful, there are two types of damages that are taken into account when the award is established: economic and noneconomic damages.
-The first category includes medical expense and any other financial damages like loss of income.
+The first category includes medical expenses and any other financial damages like loss of income.
 Noneconomical damages include a victim's emotional suffering and loss of enjoyment of life.

 Quoting Martin D.: "I served on the USS Everglades from Oct 1966 till Oct 1970.
-I did my entire enlistment there during the Vietnam War as a shipfitter working with the pipefitter unit, now called hull technicians and I was also a damage control leader.
-I was exposed to asbestos and I know I was exposed in many ways: in the damage control room, in the engine rooms, extensively in the pump room where most of my work occurred - changing pipes, fixing pipes."
+I did my entire enlistment there during the Vietnam War as a shipfitter working with the pipefitter unit, now called hull technicians, and I was also a damage control leader.
+I was exposed to asbestos, and I know I was exposed in many ways: in the damage control room, in the engine rooms, extensively in the pump room where most of my work occurred - changing pipes, fixing pipes."